inosca/ebau/README.md

 Make sure that the latter command only returns one value, otherwise the settings is duplicated and needs to be cleaned up.

-#### Yarn workspace
+#### pnpm workspaces

-Note however that those two apps `ember-caluma-portal` and `ember-camac-ng` share the same node modules tree through a [yarn workspace](https://classic.yarnpkg.com/en/docs/workspaces/).
+Note however that the apps `ember-caluma-portal`, `ember-camac-ng` and `ember-ebau-core` share the same node modules tree through a [pnpm workspace](https://pnpm.io/workspaces).

-The common yarn workspace allows us to share code (e.g. addons) between the apps which are part of this repo (instead of following the typical approach of publishing releases on npm).
+The common pnpm workspace allows us to share code (e.g. addons) between the apps which are part of this repo (instead of following the typical approach of publishing releases on npm).
 This also means that

 - (+) we save some disk space because of the avoided duplication in the `node_modules` directory
 - (-) the docker build processes of the two frontend containers have to run in the context of the root of the repo, in order to access the shared dependencies during build time